tarrun-10/TARP/TARP Review 1.md

 Assembling a team with the necessary expertise was a significant challenge.
 We knew that we would need to hire top talent in NLP, machine learning, and UI/UX.

+### Use of Obsidian

+Obsidian is a powerful note-taking application that can be used to facilitate ideation and conversation for implementing an NLP Induced Chatbot System for Cross Lingual Communication.
+Here are some ways Obsidian can be used in this context:

+**Brainstorming Ideas:**
+Obsidian can be used to capture and organize ideas during brainstorming sessions.
+The application provides a flexible and customizable platform for creating and linking notes.
+Participants in the ideation and conversation process can use Obsidian to jot down their thoughts and ideas, and link them to related concepts.
+This can help to generate new insights and identify potential solutions for the NLP Induced Chatbot System.

+**Collaborative Note-Taking:**
+Obsidian supports real-time collaboration, which makes it ideal for group discussions and meetings.
+Participants can share their notes and ideas with each other, and make changes or additions in real-time.
+This can help to foster a collaborative and inclusive environment, where everyone's contributions are valued and incorporated into the final product.

+**Knowledge Management:**
+Obsidian can be used to manage knowledge and information related to the NLP Induced Chatbot System.
+This includes documenting technical requirements, design specifications, and project timelines.
+The application provides a powerful search function that makes it easy to find and retrieve information quickly.
+This can help to ensure that the project stays on track and that everyone involved has access to the information they need.

+**Task Management:**
+Obsidian can be used to manage tasks and assignments related to the NLP Induced Chatbot System.
+Participants can create to-do lists, assign tasks to team members, and track progress over time.
+This can help to ensure that the project stays on schedule and that everyone is accountable for their contributions.

+In summary, Obsidian can be a valuable tool for facilitating ideation and conversation for implementing an NLP Induced Chatbot System for Cross Lingual Communication.
+It can be used for brainstorming ideas, collaborative note-taking, knowledge management, and task management.
+By using Obsidian in conjunction with other tools and methodologies, such as NLP tools, machine learning algorithms, cloud computing, APIs, and programming languages, teams can ensure that the project is executed efficiently and effectively.

 ![image](https://user-images.githubusercontent.com/124272210/230560398-77d6bb0e-fdc6-4df6-b53e-6211283f6841.png)